victor-soeiro/pyskoob/CONTRIBUTING.md

 mkdocs serve
 ```

-The build step validates links and will fail if warnings are detected.
+The build step validates links and outputs the site to the `site/` directory.

 ## Release Process